shopgate/ext-upselling/README.md

         "position": "Portal position.
 If empty no slider is rendered on Product Page.
 Possible portal positions: product.description.after, product.header.after.", "headline": "Headline text rendered before the slider.
 If null or empty string, not headline is rendered.", "showPrice": "Boolean.
 If not true, no product price is shown", "showName": "Boolean.
-If not true, no product name is shown" }
+If not true, no product name is shown", "nameLines": "Number.
+Maximum lines item name should be possible.
+If empty defaults to 2", }
 }
 ```